Diving in Key Largo

 10’ to 70’

-The massive brain coral heads and pillar corals of the tongue-and-spur Molasses Reef is possibly one of the most beautiful collection of reefs in Florida, offering both excellent snorkeling and diving amidst a variety of tropical marine life, including Turtles, Spotted Eagle Rays, and Caribbean Reef Sharks.
+The massive brain coral heads and pillar corals of Molasses Reef, part of the tongue-and-spur reef formation, are possibly among the most beautiful collections of reefs in Florida.
+This area offers excellent opportunities for both snorkeling and diving, allowing visitors to explore a variety of tropical marine life, including turtles, spotted eagle rays, and Caribbean reef sharks.

 The Elbow